klovens/pineplot/README.md

 ## Getting Started

 The R package **devtools** can be used to install this package.
-If you do not have **devtools**, it can be intalled and loaded using the following commands.
+If you do not have **devtools**, it can be installed and loaded using the following commands.
 ```
 install.packages("devtools")
 library(devtools)